Certificates

-"We emphasize sustainability in every respect and only collaborate with manufacturers who are certified according to the strictest environmental and ethical standards, and who can provide these certificates with current validity at the time of production.
-Likewise, only certified inks are used for the prints applied to our textiles."
+We take sustainability very seriously and only work with manufacturers that are certified according to strict environmental and ethical standards.
+Likewise, only certified colors are used for the prints applied to our textiles.

 These certificates include: